MicroFocus/ColorYourData/generators/node/README.md

 </pre>
 Specify a config file with basic info like host, port, protocol and API key, plus add a list of generators with samples and update frequency.
 See config.json for an example.
-All options from the config file can be overridden by comannd line options as shown above.
+Most options from the config file can be overridden by comannd line options as shown above.

-If no config file is specified, the default is config.json.
+If no config file name is specified, the default is config.json.

 The trigger-port is used to spawn the trigger listener.
 Default is port 55123.
 Triggers can be specified as described below.
 Two default triggers /on and /off are always active.
 Per default all generators are on and can be muted with the /off trigger.